potatoqualitee/eol-dr/checklist.md

   * Checking / Savings
   * Good loan rates
   * Can pay international bills via IBAN
+  * PIN for card: 2553
 * United States Bank
   * Checking / Savings
   * Has great reputation for car insurance and other insurances
   * Cannot pay IBAN bills
+  * PIN for card: Stored in Password1
 * First Business of America
   * Get the money out and cancel it
   * It’s an old business account that sometimes came in handy for me but high monthly fees
+  * PIN for card: No idea, I don't use it
 * PayPal
   * Login with me@fake.com like you always do along with 2FA
 * VirtCoin